johnyukon21/johnyukon21.github.io/connecting_to_a_bitcoin_node.md

 Any application that needs to interact with Bitcoin will have to connect to a node in one of the following ways:
 1. Connect to a dedicated endpoint for a bitcoin node that is run by the application user and trusted by the  user.
 2. Connect to a dedicated endpoint for a bitcoin node service that is run by a third party. eg Trezor web wallet connects to backend nodes run by Trezor
-3. Use an SPV scheme like [BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki) or [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) to connect to random nodes on the Bitcoin P2P network.
+3. Use an SPV scheme like [BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki)(eg BreadWallet) or [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki)(eg Wasabi) to connect to random nodes on the Bitcoin P2P network.

 The rest of this documents explores the different ways for an application to interact with a node specifically in the scenario where there is a trusted (user run), dedicated Bitcoin node.
 Although it is out of the scope of this document, it is worth noting that this is the most private and sovereign way to use a Bitcoin application and there is extensive literature available on the privacy and sovereignty concerns with using a node run by a third party or using the SPV scheme.
 Below we explore 3 commons ways to communicate to a Bitcoin node.